boukeas/searchtoy/examples/tile-puzzle/README.md

     7  1  5        4  5  6
     .
 6  4        7  8  .

+## Instances

+In the ``instances/`` sub-directory, you will find files with test instances, i.e. starting positions for the puzzle.

 ## Characteristics

 - Generator: are there different ways to generate the successor states?
 No.